rg-wood/salt-lion/README.md

 ### Design Notes

-This section describes the various choices and deviations I made writing Year Zero Fantasy, based on material from the original [Year Zero Engine SRD](https://freeleaguepublishing.com/wp-content/uploads/2023/11/YZE-Standard-Reference-Document.pdf).
+This section describes the various choices and deviations I made writing **Salt Lion**, based on material from the original [Year Zero Engine SRD](https://freeleaguepublishing.com/wp-content/uploads/2023/11/YZE-Standard-Reference-Document.pdf).

 This game is designed to be open and modifiable, and this section may be of use to those hacking it.